LunarCodeZ/Craftfolio/README.md

 # Craftfolio
-My minecraft portfolio to be used as my exercise for making portfolio with HTML, CSS and JavaScript
+My minecraft portfolio to be used as my exercise for making portfolio by using HTML, CSS and JavaScript